How Much Jewelry Can I Bring On The Airplane To The USA?

 Can I bring personal jewelry to the USA?

 Personal Jewelry is usually considered a personal item that is exempt from Customs Duty.
-So, when you come to the US with it, it won't cost you any duty.
+So, when you come to the US with it, it won't cost you any money.
+Can you take jewelry on a plane carry on?
 Of course, if you're carrying very expensive jewelry, like watches, bracelets, necklaces, etc. then you'll have to declare them.

 Do I have to declare jewelry at US Customs?